 Sending money overseas #

 Looking to send money overseas to family, friends or business suppliers?
 Telegraphic transfers make it easy, no matter the amount.
-With a telegraphic transfer, funds are transferred electronically to an international bank account in a specified currency, making it a much more secure way to transfer funds than a physical payment method like a cheque.
+With a telegraphic transfer, funds are transferred electronically to an international bank account in a specified currency.

 In most cases, a telegraphic transfer is the quickest way to send funds abroad, with most transfers normally taking two to four business days to reach the person you’re paying (although this can never be guaranteed).